Must tickets be purchased in advance?

 Yes, tickets must be purchased in advance.
 Tours quickly sell out ahead of time, so please plan accordingly.

-Charleston Culinary Tours combine both a tour of Charleston’s historic district and a culinary tour.
+Our Downtown & Upper King Street Culinary Tours combine a historic tour with a culinary experience.
+Over 2.5 hours, guests explore a section of Charleston’s Historic District, learn about the local cuisine (past and present), and visit area restaurants where they will feast upon a variety of dishes.
 Tours are fully narrated by your guide and generally include opportunities to interact with the chefs, mixologists, proprietors and/or other restaurant staff at each stop.

 How much food is served on the tours?